 GPS ankle bracelet company grows rapidly in Indianapolis

 A GPS ankle bracelet company is likely to grow rapidly in Indiana as authorities increasingly use tracking devices to increase compliance with pretrial release, probation or parole conditions among accused and convicted offenders.
-The Indianapolis Star reports more than 3,200 central Indiana residents are outfitted with GPS tracking devices.
+More than 3,200 central Indiana residents are outfitted with the tracking devices, the Indianapolis Star reported.

 Add your comments below